 This is largely up to you and what you find comfortable.
-Gloves (water-resistant ones) can be helpful, especially in the early morning or near the summit, but are not required.
+Gloves (water-resistant ones, like runners' gloves) can be helpful, especially in the early morning or near the summit, but are not required this time of year.
 Ditto a warm winter cap for the start of the day, when it is likely to be chilliest.
-I also recommend a hat with a full brim (or cap with a built-in neck and ear coverings - Aussie and French Foreign Legion style) while hiking: the Sun is especially strong at elevation.
-(My brimmed hat also has mosquito netting tucked into the crown for quick deployment, if needed.)
+I also recommend a hat with a full brim (or cap with a built-in neck and ear coverings - a flowing flap, Aussie and French Foreign Legion style) while hiking: the Sun is especially strong at elevation.
+(My brimmed hat also has mosquito netting tucked into its crown for quick deployment, if needed.)
 And I also wear a bandana knotted around my neck (for added Sun protection, a quick wipe of the brow, a refreshing dip in cool water, or protection, 'bandito' style, from airborne dust - not expected to be an issue on this hike).